 \Cref{s:real_oriented} is devoted to understand the real oriented blow up of the resolution along the exceptional set $D$.
 This procedure produces a manifold with corners $\Yro$ that is naturally foliated by manifolds $\Yro_\theta$ where $\theta = \arg(f)$.
 A topological locally trivial fibration naturally appears on the boundary of the real oriented blow up: the Milnor fibration at radius $0$.

-In \Cref{s:resolving_polar_locus}, we recall some of the work by Tessier \cite{Tei} and we describe a particular kind of embedded resolutions: those that resolve also all the relative polar curves that live in a special dense and equisingular family.
+In \Cref{s:resolving_polar_locus}, we recall some of the work by Tessier \cite{Tei} and we describe a particular kind of embedded resolutions $\pipol:\Ypol \to \C^2$: those that resolve also all the relative polar curves that live in a special dense and equisingular family.
 These are the resolutions used throughout the rest of the paper.

 In \Cref{s:invariant_non_invariant} we introduce an important invariant associated to each divisor of an embedded resolution, {\em the polar weight} $\varpi_i \in \Z_{\geq 0}$.
 The vertices where this invariant vanishes describe a special connected subgraph $\Upsilon$ of the resolution graph, {\em the invariant subgraph}.
-It is, furthermore characterized as the subgraph consisting of all the geodesics in $\Gamma$ that join the vertex $0$ with vertices adjacent to some arrow head.
+It is, furthermore, characterized as the subgraph consisting of all the geodesics in $\Gamma$ that join the vertex $0$ with vertices adjacent to some arrow head (which correspond to components of the strict transform of the curve).
 The complement of $\Upsilon$ is the (in general disconnected) non-invariant graph.
 This section ends with a detailed study of the generic relative polar curves of a plane curve singularity.
-In particular, using previous work of Michel \cite{Mich_Jac} we describe base points of the Jacobian ideal and some obstruction as to where do the strict transforms of generic relative polar curves intersect the divisors of the embedded resolution $\pipol: \Ypol \to \C^2$.
+In particular, using previous work of Michel \cite{Mich_Jac} we describe base points of the Jacobian ideal and some obstruction as to where the strict transforms of generic relative polar curves intersect the exceptional divisors of the embedded resolution $\pipol: \Ypol \to \C^2$.

 As we have said in the introduction, our program has a special treatment for the divisor $D_0$ and its corresponding counterpart $\Dro_0$ in the real oriented blow up.
 Our program is carried away completely in this case in \Cref{s:1st_blowup}.
-More concretely, we prove that, after appropriately rescaling the vector field $(\pipol)^*\xi$ we can extend it over to a vector field $\xi_0$ defined on $\D_0^\circ$.
-Moreover, for a dense set of linear metrics which made precise in the section, the restriction to $D_0^\circ$ is the gradient of a Morse function $D_0^\circ \to \R$.
+More concretely, we prove that, after appropriately rescaling the vector field $(\pipol)^*\xi$ we can extend it over to a vector field $\xi_0$ defined on $D_0^\circ$.
+Moreover, for a dense set of linear metrics which is made precise in that section, the restriction to $D_0^\circ$ is the gradient of a Morse function $D_0^\circ \to \R$.
 We finish the section by describing the spine a radius $0$ over the $1$st blow up.
-Note that this case is important since it completely finishes the program for those cases of homogeneous singularities that are resolved by one blow up.
+Note that this case is important since it completely finishes the program for homogeneous singularities, since they are resolved by one blow up.
 One can also think about this as the part that deals with the tangent cone of the singularity.